tanish0912/fake-store/fake-store/README.md

 ## Technologies Used

 - React
-- React Router
+- React Router for navigation
-- Vite
+- Vite for fast development
-- CSS
+- Custom CSS for styling
+- Context API for state management
-- Fake Store API
+- Fake Store API for product data

 ## Screenshots